ThiagoBuen/Python-ZeroToMastery/README.md

 - [X] pdfPython.py: Introduction to manipulate PDF files with PyPDF2.
 - [X] PDFMerger.py: Automates the .pdf files with python with PyPDF2.
 At my setup, I save the merged pdf into __./pdfFiles__ directory.
 - [X] watermark.py: Automates the watermarking .pdf files with python and PyPDF2.
 At my setup, I merge the __./pdfFiles/wtr.pdf__ with the desired PDFs.
 You can change your watermark model by replacing this file!
 The generated files are also inside __./pdfFiles__ directory names as __watermarkedPDF#__, wherein # varies as the number of arguments passed to the script.
+- [X] sendEmail.py: Scrypt that sends emails from a gmail account to any receiver.
+Just fill this script with your own data.

 ### Requirements